bmuellerhstat/pr-practice/README.md

 ## Mr. Mueller's Ideal Afternoon
-The best way to relax after a long day is to eat ice cream and watch TV.
+The best way to relax after a long day is to go home and take a nice afterschool nap, not think about anything just sleep and chill